kabanero-io/draft-guide-working-with-pipelines/pipelines.md

 For more tasks and pipelines, see [the kabanero-pipelines repo](https://github.com/kabanero-io/kabanero-pipelines).

-### Associated pipelines with applications stacks in Kabanero CRD
+### Associating pipelines with applications stacks in Kabanero CRD

 The pipelines can be associated with an application stack in the Kabanero custom resource definition (CRD).
 This is an example CRD: